artic-network/civet/docs/input_options.md

 ```
 runs a civet report using the input specified in input.csv, but any sequences from Edinburgh in September that are present in the local trees will be displayed and not collapsed.

+### -f / --fasta

+Optional input fasta file with sequences not yet added to the background data.
+These will be added into the tree next to their closest sequence found in the background data.

+<strong>--max-ambiguity</strong>
+Maximum proportion of Ns allowed to attempt analysis.
+Default: 0.5 (i.e. 50% N content)

+<strong>--min-length</strong>
+Minimum query length allowed to attempt analysis.
+Default: 10000

 ### [Next: Background data](./background_data.md)